-This Pumpkin Taco Soup has been a family favorite for the last 5 years.
+Our Pumpkin Taco Soup recipe is a perfect example.
+This healthy taco soup recipe has been a family favorite for the last 5 years.
 We eat it all year-round and even my super picky kids ask for seconds.
 (When Milo was almost 2 he asked for seconds of soup instead of a birthday cupcake.
 For real.)

 AMAZING FLAVOR + VELVETY SMOOTH TEXTURE.
 In case you’re a bit nervous about pumpkin in your savory soup, it’s not a predominant flavor here.
 The pumpkin adds a great silkiness, beautiful color, and a heaping dose of vitamins to the soup.
 The other seasonings work together to give it just the taco soup flavor you’re looking for, with plenty of punch for the adults, but not too strong for little eaters.
 I think it’s just right.

 IT’S GOOD FOR YOU!
 The broth is really incredible.
 I think it just gets such a great flavor, and fills you right up in your happy place.
 An extra dose of protein from that delicious, tender chicken, and you’ve got something special.
 It would also make a great quick dinner for Halloween–something light but substantial and NOT sugar-filled to fuel you up for the evening.
 It’s the best!

 TRY IT AS A SMOOTH SOUP.
 Particularly when they were littler, my kids MUCH preferred smooth soups to those with lots of veggies in them.
 When they were little,, I’d pull out the chicken, puree some of the soup, then serve the chicken on the side or stir it back in.
 (Baby Milo loved chicken, but prefers smooth soup, so this way he’d eat both parts.)
 You can also use this trick if you prefer your soup on the thicker side.
 Puree up to half of the soup, then stir it into the rest of the soup.